Skip to content

 Reduce oxidative stress - The body naturally produces what are called free radicals as a result of metabolic processes in the body.
 Antioxidants that we consume in our diets, for example in brightly coloured fruit and vegetables, counteract these free radicals.
 However, there is often an imbalance with too many free radicals produced and not enough antioxidants to counteract their effects, and this is called oxidative stress.
 This excess of free radicals contributes to inflammation.
 In acne, there is an increase in oxidative stress and markers of oxidative stress such as hydroperoxide.
 These markers of oxidative stress including hydroperoxide have also been reduced by specific probiotics strains11.

 Rebalance gut dysbiosis – Probiotic supplementation can rebalance the gut microbiome by boosting the levels of beneficial bacteria and inhibiting the growth of more harmful bacteria.
-Find out more by reading the microbiome – all you need to know.
+Find out more by reading All about the microbiome.

 Inhibit pathogenic bacteria on the skin – Natural bacterial inhabitants of the skin include Staphylococcus epidermidis and Streptococcus salivarius, both of which can inhibit the growth of Propionibacterium acnes13.
 Although currently these probiotic strains are not available for skin care, the pharmaceutical company, Bayer announced their plans to develop a natural skincare range containing Staphylococcus epidermidis in the near future14.